 MOTs

 Your first MOT will happen three years after getting your WAV.
 After that, you’ll have an MOT every 12 months.
-Your dealer will get in touch with you to book it in.
+Your WAV supplier will get in touch with you to book it in.
 You can also check your MOT status on your Motability Scheme online account.
-You can use your account to manage your lease flexibility, check your insurance policy and add or change drivers.
+You can use your account to manage your lease, check your insurance policy and add or change drivers.

 WAV adaptation services